-Cash and short-term deposits of RMB1,319,808,000 (2019: RMB1,238,299,000) are held in the People's Republic of China and are subject to local exchange control regulations.
+As at 31 December 2021, cash and short-term deposits of the Group of RMB1,372,127,000 (2020: RMB1,319,808,000) are held in the People's Republic of China and are subject to local exchange control regulations.
 These local exchange control regulations provide for restrictions on exporting capital from the country, other than through normal dividends.